 - 3.6 The requirement to use the going concern basis of accounting means that authorities do not have to apply paragraph 25 of International Accounting Standard 1 Presentation of Financial Statements mandating management to make an assessment of the authority's ability to continue as a going concern.
-That said, in view of the concerns generally regarding the financial pressures facing local government and the impact of Covid-19, the report author has undertaken such an assessment for the purposes of the 2021/22 Statement of Accounts only.
+That said, in view of the concerns generally regarding the financial pressures facing local government, the report author has undertaken such an assessment for the purposes of the 2022/23 Statement of Accounts only.
 The main factors which underpin this assessment are outlined below and include the following:- - The Council's current financial position; - The Council's projected financial position Medium Term Financial Plan (MTFP); - The Council's governance arrangements; - The regulatory and control environment applicable to the Council as a local authority.